Teddy Diaz: Career

 The Dawn was formed in 1985 and originally consisted of Diaz on guitar, JB Leonor on drums and Clay Luna on bass.
 The band's name was derived from a portrait of the Holy Spirit that symbolized the dawn of a new day (probably found in a book given by the Sisters of the Holy Spirit to Teddy Diaz, as well as a crucifix which Teddy also received from the same sisterhood), called The Dawning of the Holy Spirit.
 Diaz, Leonor and Luna initially wanted a female vocalist but in the course of their search, Jett Pangan auditioned, got the trio's unanimous nod and the quartet started performing in clubs.
-In 1987, he co-wrote The Dawn's debut single "Enveloped Ideas", as Orly Ilacad of Octo Arts gave them the necessary breakthrough by releasing their single and 12" EP of the single.
-"Radio", from their 2005 album A Brighter Day, was originally arranged by Diaz in 1987.
-The arrangement of the Filipino traditional folk song, "Magtanim Ay 'Di Biro" was also credited to Diaz.
-Other songs which Teddy wrote or co-wrote were "Dreams" and "The Moon".
-INTRoVOYS was mentored by Diaz.
+In 1987, he co-wrote the Dawn's debut single "Enveloped Ideas", as Orly Ilacad of OctoArts gave them the necessary breakthrough by releasing their single and 12" EP of the single.
+The arrangement of the Filipino traditional folk song, "Magtanim ay 'Di Biro" was also credited to Diaz.
+Other songs which Diaz wrote or co-wrote were "Dreams" and "The Moon".
+The band Introvoys was mentored by Diaz.

-Before his death, he became friends with Francis Reyes (who later joined the band as a guitarist) where they even spoke of forming a thrash metal side project with drummer JB Leonor's brother, Dennis.
+Before his death, he became friends with Francis Reyes (who later joined the band as guitarist) where they even spoke of forming a thrash metal side project with drummer JB Leonor's brother, Dennis.